-You may need to re-enroll the Mobile Encryption device because it received a bad policy setting or it's not updating policy settings like it should.
+You may need to re-enroll the Mobile Encryption device because it received a bad policy setting or it is not updating policy settings properly.

 The following text was taken from the Symantec Mobile Encryption for iOS Users's Guide, Chapter 2:

 Enrollment Guidelines for Symantec Encryption Management Servers running in DMZ Mode, not hosting Private Keys:

 Hosting Private Keys is a requirement for Enrollment to succeed, as well as update policies.
 If users are allowed to enroll to Symantec Encryption Management Server, running in DMZ mode, unexpected consequences can take place.
 For more information on this behavior, and guidelines for this scenario, see article 165197.